gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

         ...
     }

-Integrating the Gini SDK
+Integrating the Gini Pay API lib
 ========================

-The Gini SDK provides the ``Gini`` class which is a façade to all functionality of the Gini SDK.
+The Gini Pay API lib provides the ``Gini`` class which is a façade to all functionality of the library.
 We recommend using an instance of this class singleton-like.
 By saying singleton-like we mean that you somehow manage to create and keep one instance at application start.
 Instead of creating a new instance every time when you need to interact with the Gini API, you reuse this instance.
-This has the benefits that the SDK can reuse sessions between requests to the Gini API which may save a noteworthy number of HTTP requests.
+This has the benefits that the library can reuse sessions between requests to the Gini API which may save a noteworthy number of HTTP requests.

-Creating the Gini SDK instance
+Creating the Gini instance
 ------------------------------

 In order to create an instance of the ``Gini`` class, you need both your client id and your client